-When we talk to families about college planning, the topic that provokes the most conversation is always asset and income positioning.
+When we talk to families about college planning, the topic that provokes the most conversation is always an asset and income positioning.
 What does “asset positioning” mean?
 What assets do the FAFSA and CSS Profile look at?
 What options are out there?
-Will this effect my other savings goals?
+Will this affect my other savings goals?
 With February being Financial Aid Awareness Month, we wanted to address this complex and critical topic with a blog post.

 If you qualify for federal financial aid, there are a number of strategies you can try to implement to enhance the amount of aid your child will receive when you apply for financial aid.
 The idea is to lower your expected family contribution (EFC), which in turn raises your child’s aid eligibility.
 Although some of these strategies can be employed as late as the base year–the tax year that your Free Application for Federal Student Aid form (FAFSA) will rely on–others can be implemented years before your child will be starting college.

 NOTE: Beginning with the 2017/2018 school year, the base year will be two years prior.
 For example, financial aid for the 2017/2018 year will rely on 2015 tax information.

 It is important to note that these strategies are perfectly legal and are not in any way meant to undermine the federal financial aid process.
 These strategies simply examine the federal methodology and take advantage of its rules regarding which family assets and income are included in determining a student’s financial aid eligibility.